KolukulaMounica/Airbnb_SQL_Project/README.md

 # Airbnb_SQL_Project
-Completed the project on analyzing Airbnb data.
+Completed the project 1 on analyzing Airbnb data.

+Completed scaling the Airbnb data.